be-net/2019/content/index.md

 # BeNet -- What?

-The 7th edition of the Belgian Network Research Meeting (BeNet) will be held in Ghent, at the language school wzw Roeland, Kijgslaan 18, on December 6th, 2017.
+The 8th edition of the Belgian Network Research Meeting (BeNet) will be held in Hasselt, at Hasselt University (campus Diepenbeek), on February 22nd, 2019.

 This annual meeting is a place for the Belgium-based researchers interested in the network paradigm to meet and communicate their